harrydrippin/brusta-go-ainize/README.md

 3. Run the model server

 ## Request Example
-Request to the model server as follow (Suppose your input dimension is 3)
+Request to the model server as follow.
+Included model is RNN, so you can input multiple float numbers and will get one float number.
 ```
 curl -X POST -d '{"input":[1.0, 1.0, 1.0]}' localhost:8080/predict
 ```